-- 1. Identify and develop appropriate FW sites that align with WVU OTD curriculum philosophy (C.1.1; C.1.2; C.1.5). - 2.
+- 1. Identify and develop appropriate FW sites that align with WVU MOT curriculum philosophy (C.1.1; C.1.2; C.1.5). - 2.
 Maintain appropriate files/records of information on each FW sites (C.1.2; C.1.3; C.1.6). - 3.
-Maintain a collaborative relationship with fieldwork sites (C.1.3). - 4.
-Develop and implement FW policies and procedures.

-- 5. Orient students to the general purpose, process, and expectations for all levels of FW. - 6.
+Maintain a collaborative relationship with fieldwork sites (C .1.3). - 4.
+Develop and implement FW policies and procedures. - 5.
+Orient students to the general purpose, process, and expectations for all levels of FW. - 6.
 Assign all eligible students to Level I Fieldwork experience and coordinate the assignment between student and facility (C.1.8, C.1.9). - 7.
 Assign all eligible students to Level II Fieldwork experience and coordinate the assignment between facility and student (C.1.11, C.1.12, C.13). - 8.
 Make regular and periodic contacts with fieldwork sites when students are at placement to monitor student progress.
 (C.1.12, C.1.13). - 9.
 Provide necessary intervention to assist in problem solving regarding problem FW issues that are not satisfactorily resolved between student and site. - 10.
 Provide faculty support and liaison to students on FW. - 11.
 Provide faculty support to fieldwork educators. - 12.
-Review FW evaluation forms and submit course grades to the Registrar's Office. - 13.
+Review FW evaluation forms and submit course grades to the WVU Registrar's Office. - 13.
 Record FW grades and maintain student records. - 14.
 Develop FW objectives in collaboration with fieldwork educators (C.1.3). - 15.
 Assist in development of FW site/student programs. - 16.
 Communicate with other faculty regarding issues as they relate to curriculum and student advising. - 17.
-Meet with students either in person or via zoom throughout their time in the OTD program to verify changes in interests to best place students in correct settings for fieldwork. - 18.
-Collaborate with Capstone Coordinator to ensure no overlap between FW and DCE.
+Meet with students either in person or via virtual platform such as Zoom throughout their time in the MOT program to verify changes in interests to best place students in correct settings for fieldwork.